 The Old Contract

 That ceiling held as long as human labour was the only viable way to complete most cognitive tasks.
 It began to crack when software started doing those tasks instead.
+It cracked further when distribution, payments and professional marketplaces made it possible for individuals to sell expertise directly across borders.

 Three Forces That Changed Everything Simultaneously